 Base Salary.
 The Compensation Committee approves base salaries for the Chief Executive Officer and other executive officers after a structured annual review with input from the Chief Executive Officer regarding the other executive officers.
 This annual review includes an examination of salary levels of the Comparator Group and other relevant compensation survey data to determine whether the Company's salary levels for its executive officers are commensurate with the median salary levels of executives at relevant companies with comparable responsibilities.
 Base salary decisions are made after a review of various criteria such as: (i) performance relative to corporate budgets, (ii) performance on specific projects, and (iii) management attributes and skills performance.
-In March 2005, the Compensation Committee approved the following base salary levels for 2005.
-(H. LeRoux Jooste joined the Company as Senior Vice President, Global Sales and Marketing, in December 2004.)

-Name ase Salary f April 2004 ase Salary f April 2005
+After the annual base salary review in 2005, the following base salaries for the Company's executive officers were established by the Compensation Committee:

+Name Base Salary

-Thomas H. McLain \$ 418,000 \$ 450,000
+Thomas H. McLain \$ 450,000

-Richard G. Clark \$ 235,000 \$ 245,000

 Raafat E.F.
-Fahim, Ph.D. \$ 260,000 \$ 290,000
+Fahim, Ph.D. \$ 290,000

+Joseph Johnson (1) \$ 250,000

-Henrik S. Rasmussen, M.D., Ph.D. \$ 270,000 \$ 290,000
+Henrik S. Rasmussen, M.D., Ph.D. \$ 290,000

-Mark L. Smith \$ 260,000 \$ 280,000
+Mark L. Smith \$ 280,000

-H. LeRoux Jooste - \$ 290,000